Tank biathlon: 8th Tank Biathlon World Championship, 2021

 The 8th Tank Biathlon took place between 22 August and 4 September 2021 at the Alabino proving grounds.

 Russia once again become the World Champion, followed by China, Kazakhstan and Azerbaijan.

 9th Tank Biathlon World Championship, 2022

-The 2022 Tank Biathlon took place between 13th and 27th August 2022.
+The 2022 Tank Biathlon took place between 13 and 27 August 2022.

+The biathlon was not held in 2023 and 2024 as the International Army Games were paused due to shortages stemming from the Russian invasion of Ukraine.

 Medalist table

 Rating

 The table shows the teams' places in each of the world championships.
 For 2nd division teams, the first number is the place within the division, and the second number is the absolute place.
 The teams are ranked according to their average (absolute) place.